The Starting Line: Direction (2007)

-Hiatus and reunion (2008–present)
+Hiatus and reunion (2008-2011)

 In March 2008 the band announced in an e-mail and on Absolutepunk.net they would be going on a break in order for Ken and Brian to explore Person L, Matt and Tom to experiment with the group The Seventy Six, and Mike to spend time with his two daughters and also play with The Traded Series.
-Matt Watts is currently a band manager for Red Light Management, managing the bands Fake Problems, Like Lions, New Atlantic, and Hit The Lights.
+Matt Watts became a band manager for Red Light Management, managing the bands Fake Problems, Like Lions, New Atlantic, and Hit The Lights.
+He has since worked in executive positions for Hard Rock Cafe, Fender Musical Instruments Corporation and Vans.
 The band stated, "They will continue The Starting Line if and when the time is right."

-In April 2009, Kenny Vasoli hinted that The Starting Line may actually be returning sooner than 2011, saying "it's looking good, may even be earlier.
+In April 2009, Kenny Vasoli hinted that the Starting Line may actually be returning sooner than 2011, saying "it's looking good, may even be earlier.
 I hung with Matt and Tom the other day, we all are still in love with one another."
 On November 10, 2009, The Starting Line released their first Live CD/DVD entitled "Somebody's Gonna Miss Us."
 The Live CD/DVD documents the band's formation and growth through their last tour and final show at Bamboozle 2008.
-In December 2009, The Starting Line had a reunion concert at the Theater of Living Arts.
+In December 2009, the Starting Line had a reunion concert at the Theater of Living Arts.
 The Starting Line guitarist Matt Watts stated on the website AbsolutePunk, that "this doesn't mean that TSL are back together....It simply means that we're taking a break from our break, and wanted to play a fun show in Philadelphia and continue to focus on our lives outside of TSL" (Kohl 1).
 The Starting Line added a second holiday show in Philadelphia at the Trocadero Theater due to the fact that the first holiday show scheduled for sold out in a little over an hour and the band would like to give their local fans a better chance to see them.
 Towards the end of their set, Kenny Vasoli announced the band's reunion.